Jellyfishboy/soca/README.md

 #Soca

 Soca is a responsive administration template built using Yeoman, Grunt, Bower, HTML5, CSS3 and CoffeeScript.
 It was purpose build to be used for [Trado](https://github.com/Jellyfishboy/trado), a lightweight, easy to use e-commerce platform designed for sole traders and SME businesses.
-However, it has been released as an open source template for other developers to utilise in their applications.
+However, Soca has been released as an open source template for other developers to utilise in their applications.

 ##Getting started